-The microphysics scheme (with ice phase) of Lin et al. [1983] represents the model's moist processes.
+[13] The microphysics scheme (with ice phase) of Lin et al. [1983] represents the model's moist processes.
 Cumulus convection is parameterized by the scheme of Kain and Fritsch [1993].
-The combined usage of microphysics and cumulus convection parameterizations has been used successfully in similar medium-scale modeling of gravity waves [e.g. Muturilli and Dörnbrack, 2006].
-A full radiative calculation is implemented every 100 seconds.
-The treatment of shortwave and long-wave radiation is based on Chou and Suarez [1995] and Chou and Suarez [1994], respectively.
-A summary to the more recent updates to this radiation package can be found in Tao et al. [2003]
+The combined usage of microphysics and cumulus convection parameterizations has been used successfully in similar medium-scale modeling of gravity waves [e.g., Maturilli and Dörnbrack, 2006].
+A full radiative calculation is updated every 100 s.
+The treatment of shortwave and longwave radiation is based on the works of Chou and Suarez [1994] and Chou and Suarez [1999], respectively.
+A summary to the more recent updates to this radiation package can be found in the work by Tao et al. [2003].

-The Goddard Earth Observation System, Version 4 [GEOS-4; Bloom et al., 2005] global reanalysis data from NASA's Global Modeling and Assimilation Office [GMAO; Rienecker, 2004] is used for model initialization.
-Every six hours, the GEOS-4 data are given on a $1.25^{\circ} \times 1.0^{\circ}$ global longitude-latitude horizontal grid and extends upward to about 0.01 hPa.
-The GMAO data on isobaric surfaces is initially interpolated onto the ARPS grid using a second order polynomial and smoothed to minimize any noise due to the interpolation.
-The interpolated wind fields are adjusted to maintain the anelastic mass continuity which has been found to reduce initial pressure oscillations.
+[14] Global meteorological analyses are used to initialize the ARPS model.
+These data are from the NASA Goddard Earth Observation System, Version 4 (GEOS-4) analyses [Bloom et al., 2005].
+Every 6 hours, the GEOS-4 analyses are performed on a $1.25^{\circ} \times 1.0^{\circ}$ global longitude-latitude horizontal grid, extending from the surface to about 0.01 hPa.
+The GEOS-4 data are interpolated from isobaric surfaces onto the ARPS grid using a second-order polynomial and smoothed to minimize possible near-grid-scale noise introduced by the interpolation.
+The interpolated wind fields are then adjusted to maintain the anelastic mass continuity which has been found to reduce initial pressure oscillations.

-Initially, the simulation is run in a hemispheric mode (HM), centered over the Northern Hemisphere polar cap [1171 × 1171 grid points] using the polar stereographic map projection, with a rigid top boundary condition set at 38 km [93 vertical levels].
+[15] Initially, the simulation is run in a hemispheric mode (HM), centered over the Northern Hemisphere polar cap $(1171 \times 1171 \text{ grid points})$ using the polar stereographic map projection, with a rigid top boundary condition set at 38 km (93 vertical levels).
 This initial run surveys possible gravity wave activity over the northern hemisphere up to the lower stratosphere during 24 January 2005.
-To examine gravity waves up to the stratopause while keeping the simulation within our available computing resources, the second simulation is run in a regional mode (RM) of 8900 km × 7200 km horizontal domain [595 \times 483 grid points], with a rigid lid at 56 km [in all, 143 levels].
-This latter run focuses on areas where identifiable wave activities appear in the HM mode (see also Section 3a).
+To examine gravity waves up to the stratopause while keeping the simulation within our available computing resources, the second simulation is run in a regional mode (RM) of 8900- $\times$ 7200-km horizontal domain (595 $\times$ 483 grid points), with a rigid lid at 56 km (in all, 143 levels).
+This latter run focuses on areas where identifiable wave activity appears in the HM mode (see also section 3.1).
 For this regional setup, the simulation is nested (via one-way interaction) with a coarser external, time-dependent lateral boundary condition provided by the GEOS-4 reanalysis data.
-Relaxation (at rate of 0.002 s-1) towards the external field is imposed in a 200-km wide zone near the lateral boundaries to reduce potentially large inconsistencies between the model solution and the external GEOS-4 data [Davis, 1983].
+Relaxation (at a rate of 0.002 $s^{-1}$ ) toward the external field is imposed in a 200-km-wide zone near the lateral boundaries to reduce potentially large inconsistencies between the model solution and the external GEOS-4 data [Davies, 1983].

-In all simulations, the upper-level Rayleigh damping becomes effective at the vertical level of 32 km for HM and 50 km for RM.
-The inverse of the e-folding timescale of damping at the model top is set to 0.033 s-1 for all runs.
+[16] In all simulations, the upper level Rayleigh damping becomes effective at the vertical level of 32 km for HM and 50 km for RM.
+The inverse of the e-folding timescale of damping at the model top is set to $0.033 \text{ s}^{-1}$ for all runs.
 This damping strictly serves to prevent spurious wave reflection from the rigid top boundary.
 All results presented here in planar and cross-sectional views are well below this layer and are therefore unaffected by the imposed damping.
-Results are saved every 6 minutes of simulation time.
+Results are saved every 6 min of simulation time.

-In the APRS, state variables and wind components are divided to two parts: their base state and their deviations from the base state.
-The base state is assumed to be time variant, hydrostatically balanced, and homogeneous in the horizontal.
+[17] In the ARPS, state variables and wind components are divided to two parts, their "base state" and their deviations from the base state.
+The base state is assumed to be time invariant, hydrostatically balanced, and homogeneous in the horizontal.
 Here, in using the GEOS-4 as the initial data set, the base state is constructed as the horizontal domain average of state variables and wind components, with the pressure derived from the hydrostatic relationship.